tchupp/actions-terraform-pr/README.md

 ### Disable locking for `terraform plan`

-In some situation, you want to disabling workspace locking when running `terraform plan`.
+In some situations, you want to disabling workspace locking when running `terraform plan`.
+This would be the equivalent of running `terraform plan -lock=false`: https://www.terraform.io/language/state/locking

 In your `.github/workflows/terraform.yml` file you would have:
 ```yaml